-Maggie DeJong was a graduate student at Southern Illinois University Edwardsville ("SIUE").
+Maggie DeJong was a graduate student at Southern Illinois University Edwardsville.
 Compl. ¶ 4, DeJong v.
 Pembrook, No. 3:22-cv-0112-NJR (S.D.
 Ill.
 May 31, 2022), ECF No. 1.
-Ms. DeJong holds beliefs consistent with her Christian faith, which she expressed in-class and on her personal social media accounts.
+Ms. DeJong holds beliefs consistent with her Christian faith, which she expressed in class and on her personal social media accounts.
 Id. ¶¶ 5, 61, 62, 73, 81, 83.
-In February 2022, SIUE issued orders prohibiting her from "any contact" including "indirect communication" with three other students.
-Id. ¶¶ 110-114.
-The University acknowledged that the orders were not due to "a violation of University policy," but rather were "intended to prevent interactions that could be perceived... as unwelcome, retaliatory, intimidating, or harassing."
+In February 2022, Southern Illinois officials issued orders prohibiting her from "any contact" including "indirect communication" with three other students.
+Id. ¶¶ 110-14.
+The University acknowledged that the orders were not due to "a violation of University policy," but rather were "intended to prevent interactions that could be perceived . . . as unwelcome, retaliatory, intimidating, or harassing."
 Id. ¶ 118 (emphasis added).

-Ms. DeJong subsequently learned that the orders were based, in part, on posts from her personal social media accounts.
+Later, Ms. DeJong learned that the orders were based, in part, on posts from her personal social media accounts.
 Id. ¶¶ 169, 176.
-Those included her personal views on topics such as religion, politics, and COVID-19 regulations.
+Those posts included her personal views on topics such as religion, politics, and COVID-19 regulations.
 Id. ¶ 285.
-Based on these posts, SIUE accused Ms. DeJong of "misconduct" and "oppressive acts," id. ¶ 264, and threatened her with "disciplinary consequences."
-Id. ¶ 276.
+Based on the posts' content, the University accused Ms. DeJong of "misconduct" and "oppressive acts," id. ¶ 264, and threatened her with "disciplinary consequences," id. ¶ 276.

-SIUE's misconduct, punishing speech on personal social media because other students claimed to feel "threatened," demonstrates how pervasive threats to free speech have become on university campuses.
+Southern Illinois' misconduct-punishing speech on personal social media because other students claimed to feel "threatened"-similarly demonstrates how pervasive threats to free speech have become on university campuses.

-D. Florida State University Failed to Protect the Religious Speech of Its Student Senate President.
+D. Florida State University failed to protect the religious speech of its student senate president.

 A devout Catholic, Jack Denton was involved in religious groups and student government at Florida State University.
 See Am.
 Compl., Denton v.
 Thrasher, No. 4:20-cv-00425-AW-MAF (N.D.
 Fla.
 Feb.
-11, 2021), ECF No. 69 ("Denton Am.
-Compl.").
-The student body elected Mr. Denton to the student senate, part of the campus student government, id. ¶ 60, an entity created by Florida law as part of the state university and subject to school oversight.
+11, 2021), ECF No. 69 ("Denton Compl.").
+The student body elected Mr. Denton to the student senate, part of student government, id. ¶ 60, an entity created by Florida law as part of the state university and subject to University oversight.
 Fla.
-Stat. § 1004.26(1);

-Denton Am.
-Compl. ¶ 37.
-The senate then elected Mr. Denton as its president.
-Denton Am.
-Compl. ¶ 62.
+Stat. § 1004.26(1); Denton Compl. ¶ 37.
+The senate elected Mr. Denton as its president.
+Denton Compl. ¶ 62.

-During the summer after his election, Mr. Denton participated in a private group chat for members of the Catholic Student Union.
+The following summer, Denton participated in a private group chat for members of the Catholic Student Union.
 Id. ¶¶ 63-69.
-When another student shared a fundraising video, Mr. Denton noted that some of the organizations involved advocated causes that contravened the Catholic Church's teachings.
+When another student shared a fundraising video, Mr. Denton noted that some of the organizations involved advocated causes that contravened Catholic teachings.
 Id. ¶¶ 69-70.
-Recognizing that this was an "emotional topic" he nonetheless felt obligated to share his defense of core Catholic religious beliefs in a Catholic forum.
+While recognizing that this was an "emotional topic," he felt obligated to share his defense of core Catholic religious beliefs in a private, Catholic forum.
 Id. ¶ 71.

-His religious expression was not universally appreciated.
+Mr. Denton's religious expression was not universally appreciated.
 One student took a screenshot of the private messages and shared them on social media.
 Id. ¶ 80.
 Another student senator brought a motion of no confidence, which failed but generated a massive public campaign.
-Id. ¶¶ 83, 89-90.
+Id. $\P\P$ 83, 89-90.
 A petition calling for Mr. Denton's removal garnered over 6,000 signatures in less than two days.
 Id. ¶ 91.
-In response, Mr. Denton convened a special session of the senate to entertain a second no-confidence motion.
+In response, Mr. Denton convened a special session of the senate to entertain a second noconfidence motion.
 Id. ¶ 92.
-Fellow senators denounced his remarks as "abhorrent," "demeaning," and "disgraceful."
-Id. ¶¶ 103, 104, 107.
-Other senators said they needed to remove him to "do right by the LGBTQ+ community" and not "enabl[e] bigotry."
-Id. ¶¶ 108, 109.
+Senators denounced his remarks as "abhorrent," "demeaning," and "disgraceful."
+Id. ¶¶ 103-04, 107.
+Others said they needed to remove him to "do right by the LGBTQ+ community" and not "enabl[e] bigotry."
+Id. ¶¶ 108-09.
 The second no-confidence vote passed, removing Mr. Denton from office based solely on his religious speech.
 Id. ¶ 119.